mcmenaminadrian/riscyforth/riscyforth.md

-written in RISC-V assembly and is free software with modification and distribution (including of this man file) covered by version 2 of the GNU General Public Licence (which should be found in every distribution of riscyforth).
+written in RISC-V assembly and is free software with modification and distribution (including of this man file) covered by version 2 of the GNU General Public Licence (which should be found in every distribution of **riscyforth**).

-The most up-to-date version of riscyforth can be found at https://github.com/mcmenaminadrian/riscyforth
+The most up-to-date version of **riscyforth** can be found at https://github.com/mcmenaminadrian/riscyforth

+Staring **riscyforth** will invoke a terminal interface and programs may be loaded or written directly.
+Persistent programs need to be written in an editor and loaded into a running instance of **riscyforth**.

-This man file describes the words natively supported by riscyforth.
+This man file describes the words natively supported by **riscyforth**.
+Like all Forths **riscyforth** may be extended through *colon words* written in Forth itself.

-riscyforth aims to support the Forth 2012 standard but not all words here are part of the standard and not all the standard is (currently) supported.
+**riscyforth** aims to support the Forth 2012 standard but not all words here are part of the standard and not all the standard is (currently) supported.

-It should be noted that riscyforth is a 64 bit Forth - i.e., cells are 8 bytes wide by default.
+It should be noted that **riscyforth** is a 64 bit Forth - i.e., cells are 8 bytes wide by default.

-riscyforth is copyright (c) Adrian McMenamin, 2020 - 2021.
+**riscyforth** is copyright (c) Adrian McMenamin, 2020 - 2021.

 # FORTH WORDS

-An alphabetical list of Forth words implemented on **riscyforth**.
+An alphabetical list of Forth words implemented on **riscyforth** follows.
 A word in the Forth 2012 Core which is not yet implemented (and may never be) is also noted for the convenience of those porting code.

 **ABORT** Quit without displaying a message

-**ABORT"** (x --) if *x* is non-zero quit displaying a message e.g., 1 ABORT" Display this message on quitting"
+**ABORT"** (x --) if *x* is non-zero quit displaying a message e.g., *1 ABORT" Display this message on quitting"*

 **ABS** (n -- u) Place the absolute value of *n* on the stack